-Group therapy offers a safe environment to develop more self-awareness and grow personally while exploring oneself in relationship with others.
+Group therapy offers a safe environment to develop self-awareness and grow personally while exploring oneself in relationships with others.

-Group therapy is a special form of therapy in which a small number of people meet together under the guidance of a professionally trained therapist to help themselves or one another.
-The therapy has been widely used and has been a standard treatment option for over 50 years.
+Group therapy is a special form of therapy where a small number of people meet together under the guidance of a professionally trained therapist to help both themselves others.
+Group therapy has been a standard treatment option for over 50 years and is widely used.

-Group therapy members have the opportunity to practice new ways of interacting with others, as well as be challenged to think about the way they currently interact.
-The trust and support received from the group make it easier to try out these new behaviors.
-Group counseling also provides members with the opportunity to receive and give help or feedback to their peers.
+Group therapy members have the opportunity to practice new ways of interacting with others, as well as being challenged to think about the way they currently interact.
+The trust and support received from the group make it safe and easier to try out these new behaviors.
+Group Counseling in Idaho also provides members with the opportunity to receive and give help or feedback to their peers.

-Group therapy provides a challenging and supportive environment in which members can explore and discuss their concerns with peers and professionals.
-It offers more than an individual perspective on issues and challenges it's members to see things from multiple vantage points.
+Group therapy provides a challenging and supportive environment in which members can explore and discuss their concerns with both peers and professionals.
+It offers more than an individual perspective on issues and challenges its members to see things from multiple vantage points.

 Group works!
-In studies comparing group psychotherapy to individual therapy, group therapy has been shown to be as effective and sometimes even more effective.
+In studies comparing group psychotherapy to individual therapy, it has been found that group therapy is as effective and sometimes even more effective.

-If you are considering group therapy, together you and your therapist can explore the nature of your problem.
-Through group you work to develop a better understanding standing of the problem and discuss what changes might make the situation better.
+If you are considering group therapy, together with your therapist you can explore the nature of your problem.
+Through the group, you work to develop a better understanding of the your problem and can discuss within the group, the changes that might make your situation better.